 The Gators appeared to be in great shape in the 1999 game when Bennie Alexander picked off Chris Weinke and took it 43 yards to the house to make it 16-13 midway in the third … and then they totally collapsed as FSU ran off 17 unanswered to take an insurmountable 30-16 lead.
 After the #1 ranked Seminoles won 30-23, they headed to the Gator F at midfield for a post game dance, which sparked another fight, albeit a brief one.
 The Seminoles would ride that win to their second national title, and then ran their streak to three with a 30-7 romp over the Gators in 2000.

-In a bit of role reversal, Florida was the heavy favorite in 2001, which turned out to be Steve Spurrier’s farewell to the rivalry.
+2001 proved to be a break in the pattern of FSU dominance, as well as Steve Spurrier’s farewell to the rivalry.
+So of course, he went out in style.
 The Gators dominated the game, running out to a 34-13 lead late in the fourth quarter, but that wasn’t good enough for the Head Ball Coach.
 Of course, being Spurrier, he rubbed it in with a totally unnecessary field goal in one of the few moments he was actually in a position to do so (or maybe he still remembered the 1994 game), making the final 37-13.

 Then Spurrier left, Ron Zook arrived, and things got bad again for Florida.
 A 31-14 FSU win in 2002 welcomed the ill-fated Zooker to the rivalry, and the 2003 game marked the beginning of the end of his Gator tenure.
 Trailing 31-27 with 2:59 to go, freshman QB Chris Leak hit Ben Troupe in the back of the end zone for a 26 yard touchdown to put Florida up 34-31.
 All the Gators had to do was get one more stop- and it looked like they would as they pushed FSU backward to force a 4th and 14.
 But FSU QB Chris Rix hit Dominic Robinson down the middle of the field for a first down, and on the very next play, heaved a bomb that PK Sam grabbed in the end zone as he was falling down.
 FSU 38, Florida 34, final.

-But oh, that wasn’t enough.
+But oh, that wasn’t enough fun for the Seminoles.
 FSU players then stormed the field and started jumping up and down on the midfield F again, only this time it triggered a legitimate bench clearing brawl.
 Helmets came off, punches were thrown, and FSU brought out the Gator head and paraded around with it like it was the key to eternal life.
 Let this be a lesson for future FSU players: let sleeping dogs lie.

 Part IX: Ron Zook Field and Urban renewal, 2004-2009 (Florida 6, FSU 0)